-The actual implementation of planned training at the CWDM is influenced by an array of internal and external factors.
-With regard to the implementation of planned training within the municipality, there is an 80% to 90% alignment with the training budget correlation between what is planned and what is implemented.
+The actual implementation of planned training within the Cape Winelands District Municipality is influenced by an array of internal and external factors.
+With regards to the implementation of planned training within the Municipality, there is an 80% to 90 % alignment with the training budget, correlation between what is planned and what is implemented.
 During the 2022/2023 financial year, the CWDM embarked on various formal and informal training interventions.
 The majority of skills programmes were conducted via the 'blended learning approach', combining both virtual/online training and the traditional classroom-led training.

-Training and development 2022/2023
+Training and Development 2022/2023

-Organisational development
+Organisational Development

 To give full effect and to ensure full compliance with the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) for the 2022/2023 financial year, the CWDM continued the prioritisation of training in Minimum Municipal Competency Levels (MMCL).
-The CWDM has taken all the reasonable steps towards compliance and to this effect for affected employees that were appointed from 2021 to 2022.
-These employees together with the affected financial interns commenced with the 18-month MMCL programme in April 2022 (to be finalised by October 2023).
+The CWDM has taken all the reasonable steps towards compliance and to this effect for affected employees that were appointed as from 2021 to 2022 respectively.
+These employees together with the affected Financial Interns commenced with MMCL programme in April 2022 and this 18 month will be finalised by October 2023.

-A new MMCL service provider was appointed on a multi-year contract from July 2023 until June 2025.
-This programme will be conducted for newly appointed affected employees and financial interns (affected by the MMCL) as from August 2023.
+A new MMCL Service Provider was appointed on a multi-year contract from July 2023 until June 2025.
+This programme will be conducted for newly appointed affected employees and financial Interns (affected by the MMCL) as from August 2023.

-An Emotional Intelligence Programme was successfully rolled out for a group of 30 employees across the organisation.
-The objective of this course was to the ensure that these employees have a basic understanding of emotional intelligence to fulfil their job duties more effectively in terms of the following aspects:
+An Emotional Intelligence Programme was successfully rolled-out for a group of 30 employees across the organisation.
+The objective of this course was to the ensure that these employees have a basic understanding of Emotional Intelligence as to fulfil their job duties more effectively, in terms of the following aspects:

-- Understanding emotional intelligence;
+- Understanding Emotional Intelligence;

-- How to develop emotional intelligence;
+- How to Develop Emotional Intelligence;

 - Building emotional competence;

-• Emotional Quotient Inventory (EQ-i 2.0) Model of Emotional Intelligence.
+- Emotional Quotient Inventory (EQ-i 2.0) Model of Emotional Intelligence.